SamuelSchlesinger/geopolitik-backend/README.md

 ## Installing/Running

-To run this on mac, you need to have PostgreSQL running locally on port 5432 with a database called "geopolitik", and you need to have the PostGIS extension installed, both of which are available via brew.
+To run this on any unix machine, you need to have PostgreSQL running locally on port 5432 with a database called "geopolitik", and you need to have the PostGIS extension installed, both of which are available via brew.
 ```bash
 export GEOPOLITIK_LOCATION=<this-folder>
 stack run migrate